BOHSI - TOPICS

 University of Massachusetts, Lowell

-David H. Wegman is Professor Emeritus in the Department of Work Environment at the University of Massachusetts Lowell and Adjunct Professor at the Harvard School of Public Health and the University of Massachusetts Medical School.
+David H. Wegman is Professor Emeritus in the Department of Work Environment at the University of Massachusetts Lowell and Adjunct Professor at the Harvard School of Public Health.
 He was founding chair of the Department of Work Environment as well as Dean of the School of Health and Environment.
-He received his BA from Swarthmore College and both his MD and MSc from Harvard University.
-Dr. Wegman’s epidemiologic research includes study of acute and chronic occupational respiratory disease, occupational cancer risk and occupational musculoskeletal disorders with special interests in study of subjective outcomes as early indicators of health effects and in surveillance of occupational conditions and risks.
-He is a National Associate of the National Academies and has served on or chaired several Academy committees, most recently chairing the committees for Review of NIOSH Research Programs, the Role of Human Factors in Home Health Care, and the External Evaluation of the National Institute of Disability and Rehabilitation Research.
+He also serves as Vice President and a member of the Board of Directors, Alpha Foundation for the Improvement of Mine Safety and Health.
+He received his B.A. from Swarthmore College and both his M.D. and M.Sc. from Harvard University.
+Dr. Wegman’s epidemiologic research includes study of acute and chronic occupational respiratory disease, occupational cancer risk and occupational musculoskeletal disorders with additional interests in study of subjective outcomes as early indicators of health effects, surveillance of occupational conditions and risks, and occupational health policy.
+He is a National Associate of the National Academies.
+He has served on or chaired a number of Academy committees, most recently chairing the committees addressing, the Role of Human Factors in Home Health Care, the External Evaluation of the National Institute of Disability and Rehabilitation Research, Occupational Information and Electronic Health Records, and Department of Homeland Security Occupational Health and Operational Medicine Infrastructure.
 Dr. Wegman chaired the MSHA Advisory Committee on the Elimination of Pneumoconiosis Among Coal Mine Workers and previously served on the Boards of Scientific Counselors for NIOSH and for the National Toxicology Program as well as on the EPA Science Advisory Board.
 In 2006, in response to a request initiated by the Swedish Parliament, he was appointed chair of the International Evaluation Group for an analysis of Occupational Health Research in Sweden.
-He is co-editor of Occupational and Environmental Health: Recognition and Prevention of Disease and Injury, the 6th edition of which will be published in 2010.
+He has published over 200 papers in the scientific literature and is co editor of Occupational and Environmental Health: Recognition and Prevention of Disease and Injury, the 6th edition published by Oxford University Press in 2010.

 | || |